markiella/QuickCart/README.md

 # Quick Cart - Local Grocery Delivery Platform

 Quick Cart is a comprehensive Django web application for local grocery and convenience store ordering with free delivery, suki discounts, and first-time customer promotions.
+Built with modern web technologies and designed for seamless user experience across all devices.

 ## 🌟 Features